 Norman came to OBHR from a rural shelter in Tennessee.
 They had a special needs basset that no one wanted to take and OBHR stepped up to save her from being euthanized.
 Norman stuck out his hitchhiking thumb and came to OBHR with her, listed as a bloodhound.
 Norman may have some bloodie in him....but he is clearly a redboned coon hound and man he has the bay to prove it!
 He was hearthworm positive when we got him and has finished his treatment.

 Norman is housebroken, crate trained, and LOVES to go on car rides.
 He is the perfect passenger if you travel a lot!He loves to fun and follow his nose so despite his age he WILL need a fenced in yard.

 Now Norman is kind of hit and miss on if he gets along with other dogs.
 He was moved to a foster home for a few weeks where he did great with one of the other dogs, but not the other.
-Norman's temporary foster home said the same, he did great with her other 2 bassets, but not so much with the shitzu.
+Norman had a temporary foster home that said the same, he did great with her other 2 bassets, but not so much with the shitzu.
 When taken to the dog park a few times he did great with certain dogs, but there were a few dogs there that he just tried to dominate.
-Because of this is would be best if Norman went to a family with no other dogs and is willing to work with him on his manners around other dogs.
+Because of this Norman will definitely need a meet and greet with future fur siblings before going to a new home.

 He is a large, gentle boy with a lot of love to give!
 Please consider Norman!
 He has plenty of love to give!
 He is currently being kenneled in Columbus, OH.